jdx/mise/docs/cli/use.md

 Examples:

-    # set the current version of node to 20.x in .mise.toml of current directory
+    # set the current version of node to 20.x in mise.toml of current directory
     # will write the fuzzy version (e.g.: 20)
     $ mise use node@20